New Orleans mayor holds weekly news conference

-NEW ORLEANS (WGNO) — New Orleans Mayor LaToya Cantrell held her weekly news conference on Wednesday, June 28.
+NEW ORLEANS (WGNO) — New Orleans Mayor LaToya Cantrell will hold her weekly news conference on Wednesday, July 5.

-The mayor discussed public safety, the excessive heat warning, the city’s cultural and tourism industries, citywide mental health and more.
+The mayor is expected to discuss public safety, administrative priorities, the city’s tourism and cultural industries and more.

-Watch the full conference in the video player at the top of this story.
+The conference is scheduled to begin at 11:00 a.m.
+Watch it livestreamed here.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.